learnpytest/restaurant-lit-CRUD/README.md

 ## Features
 ### Index page
 - Listing restaurants and their posters.
-The list of restaurants is ordered by name
 - Clicking on either photo or name of a restaurant to access Detail page
 - Clicking on "Create" button brings you to New page to ceate a new restaurant and name it
 - Clicking on "edit" button to update selected restaurant